Best Homeowners Insurance Companies in Georgia

 blueCheck icon

-The best home insurance provider in Georgia is Auto-Owners Insurance, which earned a score of 4.7 out of 5 from our review team.
+Auto-Owners is the best home insurance provider in Georgia with a score of 4.7 out of 5 from our review team.

 blueCheck icon

-USAA, State Farm, Allstate and Farmers also earned top marks for homeowners insurance in Georgia due to their affordable average rates, positive customer service reputations and reliable coverage.
+USAA, Chubb, State Farm and Allstate rank high for homeowners insurance in Georgia based on affordable rates, strong customer service and reliable coverage.

 blueCheck icon

-The best insurer for you and your home depends on your coverage needs, budget and the specific features you value most, like claims service or discount availability.
+The best insurer for your home depends on your coverage needs, budget and preferred features like claims service or discount availability.

-Georgia homeowners benefit from rates well below the national average, but choosing the right insurer requires balancing cost, coverage quality and customer service.
+Georgia homeowners pay rates well below the national average.
 MoneyGeek analyzed premiums, J.D.
-Power satisfaction scores and coverage options from major insurers to identify the best home insurance companies in Georgia.
+Power satisfaction scores and coverage options from major insurers to find the best home insurance companies in Georgia.

 What Are the Best Home Insurance Companies in Georgia?

-Auto-Owners earned our top ranking for Georgia homeowners by combining the state's lowest premiums with above-average customer satisfaction.
-USAA, Chubb, State Farm and Allstate round out the top five, each excelling in specific areas from military-focused service to premium coverage quality and local agent networks.
+Auto-Owners ranks first for Georgia homeowners with the state's lowest premiums and above-average customer satisfaction.
+USAA, Chubb, State Farm and Allstate complete the top five, excelling in areas like military-focused service, premium coverage quality and local agent networks.

 4.7